tomisacat/CodingCatNotes/README.md

 # CodingCatNotes

-This repo records the what I learned and interests which will be kept updating.
-It covers this area currently:
+This repo records what I learned and interests, which will be kept updating.
+What's covered currently:

 * Swift
 * AudioVisual